klmchugh/code102/notes/monday.md

 git clone
-ls - lists what is in current directory git status - shows you the status of the directory you are in git add git comment git push
+ls - lists what is in current directory git status - shows you the status of the directory you are in git add notes/monday.md git commit - m "Monday notes" git push origin master